ingonyama-zk/icicle/docs/docs/icicle/rust-bindings/program.md

   handle: ProgramHandle,
 }
 ```
-### Traits implemented and key methods
-Additional trait the struct implements to fulfil `Program<F>` trait.
-#### `Handle`
-Trait to guarantee linking the program to the appropriate cpp backend - providing a function to access the pointer to the backend implementation.
-### `Drop`
-Ensures proper resource management by releasing the backend allocated memory when a `Program` instance goes out of scope.
-This prevents memory leaks and ensures that resources are cleaned up correctly, adhering to Rust's RAII (Resource Acquisition Is Initialization) principles.

 # Usage
 This section will outline how to use Program and Symbol, mirroring the examples from the [cpp overview](../primitives/program.md).
 The program use-case splits to three steps: